-Perform a wide range of juvenile probation subject areas and assignments; administer standardized assessments; interview clients, relatives, acquaintances, complainants, victims, and others to determine attitude toward and nature of the offense, personal and social adjustment, school, family, work history, living conditions and environment, or other circumstances as needed to correctly assess the risk and needs of the offender.

-Contact public officials, community agencies, and employers to verify prior delinquent history and other pertinent information gathered during interviews.
-Maintain case records and prepare periodic reports summarizing youth's progress and involvement with the Department.
+Perform a wide range of juvenile probation subject areas and assignments; administer standardized assessments; interview clients, relatives, acquaintances, complainants, victims, and others to determine attitude toward and nature of the offense, personal and social adjustment, school, family, work history, living conditions and environment, or other circumstances as needed to correctly assess the risk and needs of the offender who may present with mental health diagnoses, sex offending behaviors, gang involvement and/or violent histories; contact public officials, community agencies and employers to verify prior delinquent history and other pertinent information gathered during interviews.

-Prepare case and court reports describing the youth, the offense, life situations, and the recommended case plan; testify in court as needed.
+Maintain case records and prepare periodic reports summarizing youth's progress and involvement with the Department; prepare case and court reports describing the youth, the offense, life situations and the recommended case plan; testify in court as needed.

-Provide recommendations regarding the filing of a petition; approve admission or release of juvenile to detention facility; recommend special classification status for juveniles in custody, transports juveniles.
+Provide recommendations regarding the filing of a petition; approve admission or release of juvenile to detention facility; recommend special classification status for juveniles in custody.

-Explain youth's legal status and conditions of probation to youth, family, and appropriate parties; schedule subsequent contacts, arrange for referrals and services.
+Explain youth's legal status and conditions of probation to youth, family, and appropriate parties; counsel juveniles in compliance with conditions of probation and a case plan by discussing with the youth and parents the goals of the plan and the family involvement; schedule subsequent contacts, arrange for referrals and services.

-Counsel juveniles in compliance with conditions of probation and a case plan by discussing with the youth and parents the goals of the plan and the family involvement; make home visits to assess youth's adjustment and living conditions; make school visits to monitor youth's progress; make employer contacts when appropriate; conduct drug and alcohol screening.
+Make home visits to assess youth's adjustment and living conditions; make school visits to monitor youth's progress; make employer contacts when appropriate; conduct drug and alcohol screening; conduct home and personal searches for the presence of drugs, alcohol, drug paraphernalia, weapons, graffiti materials, burglary tools and/or stolen property.